 The holidays are a special time of year for a lot of people.
 It is a time of year when many families get together and celebrate.
-It is also a time of year where many people reflect back on the year that just passed and create lists for the year to come.
+It is also a time of year when many people reflect back on the year that just passed and create lists for the year to come.
 Many articles also surface around this time of year and discuss strategies to create resolution lists for the upcoming year.

 This is not one of those articles.

 Our lives are full of lists.
 Grocery lists that organize what we buy at the supermarket.
 Bucket lists that we cross out with each achievement.
-Lists of the best places to visit, the world’s richest people, and even lists of multilevel marketing schemes exists in a website dedicated to lists1.
+Lists of the best places to visit, the world’s richest people and even lists of multilevel marketing schemes exist in a website dedicated to lists1.
 With a plethora of lists and things to see and do, our lives can become unbalanced.
 While lists created using SMART goals2 or SWOT analysis3 can be helpful in enabling you to achieve your career goals, sometimes you have to take a step back and look at your work-life balance.

 The question is: What is work-life balance and what can I do about it?